Celebrating 15 years As Idaho's #1 Surrogacy Agency.

 What are the differences between gestational and traditional surrogacy?
 The defining factor is whether or not a surrogate has a genetic link to the child that she is carrying.
 In gestational surrogacy, the surrogate becomes pregnant through in-vitro fertilization.
 The eggs come from either the intended mother, or an egg donor.
 Either the intended father or a sperm donor would provide the sperm.
 The surrogate receives the fertilized egg through a medical procedure where the embryo is placed in her womb.
 The gestational surrogate has no genetic link to the baby she is carrying.
 A traditional surrogacy occurs when the surrogate becomes pregnant through inter-uterine insemination where sperm fertilizes her own eggs.
 The traditional surrogate has a biological and genetic link to the resulting child.

 Yes, Idaho!
 Now, why the Gift of Surrogacy?
-The Gift of Surrogacy has had over 250 births over the past ten years.
+The Gift of Surrogacy has had over 500 births since 2005.
 The Gift of Surrogacy matches approximately 20 surrogates with Intended Parents each year.
 We have the highest number of proven surrogates in the Northwest listed with our agency.
 Our monthly support groups have an average of 20 surrogates in attendance--this is comparable to a California agency, it exists nowhere else in Idaho.
 And, our surrogates have the most valuable resource: other surrogates who have gone through a surrogate journey themselves.
 If you were going to be a surrogate in the state of Idaho—you wouldn’t want to be anywhere else!

 How often will the intended parents need to travel to Idaho?
 The truth is that we would love to have you visit as much as possible, but it is likely that it would only be necessary for you to travel to Boise for the delivery.
 Two days after delivery, upon being released from the hospital, you can return home.
 After the birth it usually takes less than one month to finalize all of the legal paperwork.